Simon Clarke (politician): Early life and education

-Political career
+Parliamentary career

-Clarke unsuccessfully stood as the Conservative candidate for the Middlesbrough constituency at the 2015 general election, coming third and suffering a swing against his party of 2.3%.
+Clarke unsuccessfully stood as the Conservative candidate for the Middlesbrough constituency at the 2015 general election, coming third of five candidates with 16.5%, a swing against his party of 2.3%.
 Whilst being employed as a Policy Advisor to the Conservative MP Graham Stuart, he was selected as the candidate for Middlesbrough South and East Cleveland in April 2017.
 He was elected at the 2017 general election, winning the seat from Labour after the sitting MP Tom Blenkinsop stood down.

 Clarke has served on the Treasury Committee, the Treasury Sub-Committee and the Regulatory Reform Committee.
-He clashed with both the then-Labour MP for Redcar and the Labour-run Middlesbrough Council over plans for transport improvements in the local area, while he argued against his own party's opposition to onshore windfarms.
+He clashed with both the then-Labour MP for Redcar, Anna Turley and the Labour-run Middlesbrough Council over plans for transport improvements in the local area, while he argued against his own party's opposition to onshore windfarms.

 On 12 June 2019 the UK Government amended the Climate Change Act 2008 by introducing a target for a 100% reduction of greenhouse gas emissions (compared to 1990 levels) in the UK by 2050.
 At the forefront of this change in policy was Clarke, who, in September 2018, organised a letter signed by more than 130 cross-party MPs which indicated their support for net zero emissions and stressed opportunities for UK businesses, including in the North East.

 On 27 July 2019 he was appointed Exchequer Secretary to the Treasury in Boris Johnson's government.
 On 13 February 2020 he was appointed Minister of State for Regional Growth and Local Government.
 Clarke has been an advocate of regeneration both locally and nationally.
 In his role, he said that towns and coastal communities had not shared the benefits of the economic growth experienced in other parts of the UK.
 He said he supported regenerative measures undertaken by private initiatives in his constituency such as the reopening and expanding of Teesside International Airport, alongside the Tees Valley Mayor's plans to redevelop the SSI steelworks site.

-He remained Minister for Regional Growth and Local Government until 8 September 2020, when he resigned for personal reasons.
+At the 2019 general election Clarke was re-elected, increasing his share of the vote to 58.8% and increasing his majority to 11,626.

+In September 2020 Clarke resigned from his ministerial role, stating that his resignation was for personal reasons.

 In a cabinet reshuffle on 15 September 2021, Clarke succeeded Steve Barclay in the Cabinet-attending post of Chief Secretary to the Treasury.

 On 6 September 2022, Clarke was appointed Secretary of State for Levelling Up, Housing and Communities.
-He resigned from the role on 25 October 2022, prior to the accession of Rishi Sunak to the Prime Ministership.
+He resigned from the role on 25 October 2022, prior to the accession of Rishi Sunak to the Premiership.

 In December 2022, Clarke made an amendment to the Levelling Up Bill to ease planning rules for onshore wind farms in England which was signed by 34 Conservative MPs—including former Prime Ministers Boris Johnson and Liz Truss.
 As a result of a threatened rebellion led by Clarke, the Government said that a rule requiring new turbines to be built on pre-designated land would be rewritten.